 When an alarm occurs on a delayed zone, it is processed as normal.

-However, the activation of the sounders and outputs is postponed until the delay period has expired, thus allowing the cause of the alarm to be investigated by the user.
+However, the activation of any pre-programmed sounders and outputs is postponed until the delay period has expired, thus allowing the cause of the alarm to be investigated by a responsible person.
 During the delay period, the Output Delays light on the panel front pulses to indicate the delay is operative.
-Pressing the SILENCE/RESOUND SOUNDERS button will override the delay at any time and result in the sounders and outputs being turned on.
-Pressing the panel's reset button during a delay period (i.e. in the event of a false alarm) will return the system to normal.
+Pressing the SILENCE/RESOUND SOUNDERS button will override the delay at any time and result in any delayed sounders and outputs being activated.
+Alternatively, in the event of a false alarm, pressing the CONTROL PANEL RESET button (at access level 2) during the delay period will return the system to normal.